Why we wrote this guide

 In the 16th century, composers began to orient their songs around one tone or key.
 This concept is called tonality and it remains a key part of compositions today.
 A century and a half later, Western society shied away from the idea that music is a divine art as the masses began to view it as a form of performance art meant to entertain.
 The new accessibility to music caused compositions to become a much larger part of culture.

 The 20th century witnessed the advent of many new musical genres: big band, blues, jazz, and singer-songwriter, to name a few.
 The legal system in the United States found itself unprepared to handle the rapid growth of the music industry, and began to accommodate such changes with the 1909 Copyright Act and the formation of the first performing rights organization, ASCAP, in 1915.
 These events were the first real attempts to protect the rights of composers and to ensure that they were being compensated for their intellectual contributions.

 Before the 1960s, songwriters and artists played different roles in the industry: songwriters wrote songs and artists recorded them.
-But in this decade, the lines between these two positions faded.
+But in this decade, the lines between these two positions began to fade.
 The “singer-songwriter” played a major role in changing the art of composition as composers were now writing for themselves rather than for other artists.
 This trend is still prevalent in today’s industry.
 The typical singer-songwriter’s style of composing was far less focused on technical training and music theory, which opened the door for many more composers to begin creating.

 Today, there are more ways to compose than ever before.
 Through the use of pre-made sounds, loops, samples, MIDI keyboards, and effects, composers can create songs entirely electronically.
 This creates an intriguing new predicament in differentiating between sound recordings and compositions, as it is not uncommon for these compositions to live only inside the recording in lieu of sheet music.
 However, even if a song is only created using electronic recording tools without any live instruments, a composition copyright still exists.